Meisterstadt: Construction and dealings

 The project groundbroke on 27 August 2016.
 It was attended by Pollux Habibie International commissioner Ilham Akbar Habibie, who also B. J. Habibie's son, and the president commissioner of Pollux Properties Timur Pradopo, who was also the National Police chief from 2010 to 2013.
 On the groundbreaking ceremony, it was stated that the towers will be "taller than those in Singapore".
 It also announced that the project will be finished by 2028.

 On 30 August 2017, state-owned company PT PP Construction & Investment signed a Rp3 trillion (US$213 million) construction deal with Pollux Properties.
 It was signed at B.J.Habibie's house in Kuningan, West Java.
 The contract stated that PP would manage construction process of the first phase which expected to be finished by the end of 2019.

 Several other dealings were also made during the construction.
 On 7 February 2018, a payment deal between Pollux and BNI was reached to help buyers on investing their money into the project.
 Moreover, on 25 February 2019, a Rp238 billion (US$16 million) joint-venture between the developer and the elevator giant, KONE established.
 It was announced that KONE will designed the elevator for all towers in the project.
 In the following year, Pollux made another signing that worth Rp100 billion (US$7 million) with PT.
 FTN (Fasilitas Telekom Nusantara) on January 22, 2020 to build a fiber optic network on the project.

 The construction process of the first phase was on schedule as expected.
 The first structure to be completed, A1, topped out on 15 January 2019.
-It then followed by A2 on 5 March and A3 on 10 April, while the last structure of the first phase, A5, topped out in 21 August, all are in the same year.
+It then followed by A2 on 5 March and A3 on 10 April, while the last structure of the first phase, A5, topped out on 21 August, all are in the same year.
 On 27 December 2019, Meisterstadt A1 apartment units began to be handed over to the buyers.
 However, the project's activities were delayed and slowed down following the spread of COVID-19 pandemic in the country in 2020.
 The handover process of the A1 tower was able to be resumed on 10 September 2020, while Pollux Habibie Mall was opened on 18 February 2023, about three years later than it was originally intended.